Skip to main content

 Upgrading Blackhole Monitoring

-New metrics are now available on CycleOps that help you understand the load of Query Calls on your canister.
-To access these metrics, you'll need to switch your canister from using our V1 Blackhole to the new V2 Blackhole.
+New metrics are now available on CycleOps, providing in depth memory metrics about your canister from heap memory, to stable, snapshot, wasm binary, and more.
+To access these metrics, you'll need to switch your canister from using our V1 or V2 Blackhole to the new V3 Blackhole.
 Our upgrade wizard will guide you through the process in about five minutes.

-If you have any canisters that need to be upgraded, you will be prompted to go to the wizard when you sign in.
+If you have any canisters that are eligible for a monitoring upgrade, you will be prompted to go through the upgrade wizard when you sign in.
+You can alternatively upgrade monitoring metrics with the batch actions menu or on the individual canister metrics page.

 What you get for upgrading

-The V2 Blackhole enables the following features.
+The V3 Blackhole enables the following features.
 Please note that some of these will be rolled out at a future date:

 • Additional canister metrics: